dnzengou/desireyavro-tech_my-blog_frontend/README.md

 Install git using yum the package manager on this instance.
 Once installed, we can successfully run the git commands from within the instance.
 We use it to clone our git repo.

 ### curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash
 As we cannot use npm witin our cloud instance, this is the start of a command series to install NVM (node version manager) as an alternative in order to install and set up node on EC2 instance.
-[More here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html)
+[More](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html)

 ### . ~/.nvm/nvm.sh
 Activate the NVM command, once it is installed.